 - Outwards strech (abduction): You want here to stretch the leg outwards.
 This time, go on the side of the leg you want to stretch.
 Take it by putting a hand above and the other under the knee, and stretch it outwards, just like in a lateral movement.

 These last two exercises will help you a lot to improve lateral movements!

 📚 Read also : 3 exercises to strengthen your horse’s shoulder muscles.

 For the hindlegs, we will only see 3 exercises, because the abduction is more difficult than for the forelegs.

-- Forwards stretch (protraction): Go next to your horse, facing its tail.
+- Forwards stretch (protraction): Go next to your horse, facing their tail.
 Take the leg and bend it.
-Then, put a hand on the back of the fetlock and the other in the crease of the pastern.
-Stretch the leg forwards and downwards.
-Do as if you wanted it to touch the bulbs of the heels of the foreleg.
+Then, put a hand on the back of their fetlock and the other in the crease of the pastern.
+Stretch their leg forwards and downwards.
+Do this as if you wanted them to touch the bottoms of their heels on the foreleg.

 - Inwards stretch (adduction): Here, you want to cross the hindlegs of your horse.
 To do so, go on the opposite side (on the right to work on the left hindleg).
 Take the hindleg by holding it by the fetlock and pastern.
 Stretch it towards you and downwards (so towards the right for the left hindleg), by crossing the leg in front of the other leg.